fmontei/ScheduleMe/README.md

   * `css/`
   * `images/`
   * `lib/`: 3rd-party library files.
-This folder should be modified only by Gruntfile.js, which is executed using grunt and copies the necessary files from `bower_components`.
+This folder should be modified only by `Gruntfile.js`, which is executed using `grunt` and copies the necessary files from `bower_components`.
 * `routes/`: Instead of assigning all routes in `index.js`, create a router for each part of the application in separate files here and then mount them in `index.js`.
 See how CAS works for an example.
 * `scripts/`: Development utilities.
 * `views/`: Application pages to be rendered using `handlebars.js`.
-  * `layouts;` Templates to be used for rendering multiple pages.
+  * `layouts/`: Templates to be used for rendering multiple pages.

 ## Using CAS